Paranthropus robustus: Life history

 In 1968, American anthropologist Alan Mann, using dental maturity, stratified P. robustus specimens from Swartkrans into different ages, and found an average of 17.2 years at death (they did not necessarily die from old age), and the oldest specimen was 30–35 years old.
 He also reported an average of 22.2 years for A. africanus.
 Using these, he argued these hominins had a humanlike prolonged childhood.
 In response, in 1971, biologist Kelton McKinley repeated Mann's process with more specimens, and (including P. boisei) reported an average of 18 years.
 McKinley agreed with Mann that P. robustus may have had a prolonged childhood.
 McKinley also speculated that sexual maturity was reached at approximately 11 years because it is about halfway between the averages for chimps (9 years) and humans (13).
 Based on this, he concluded babies were birthed at intervals of 3 to 4 years using a statistical test to maximise the number of children born.

 In 1972, after estimating a foetal size of 1230–1390 g based on an adult female weight of 50 kg, anthropologist Walter Leutenegger estimated foetal head size at about 110–160 cc, similar to a chimp.
 In 1973, using this and an equation between foetal head size and gestation (assuming foetal growth rate of 0.6 for all mammals), biologist John Frazer estimated a gestation of 300 days for P. robustus.
 In response, Leutenegger pointed out that apes have highly variable foetal growth rates, and "estimates on gestation periods based on this rate and birth weight are useless."

 In 1985, British biologists Paul H. Harvey and Tim Clutton-Brock came up with equations relating body size to life history events for primates, which McHenry applied to australopithecines in 1994.
 For P. robustus, he reported newborn brain size of 175 cc and weight of 1.9 kg, gestation 7.6 months, weaning after 30.1 months of age, maturation age 9.7 years, breeding age 11.4 years, birth interval 45 months, and lifespan 43.3 years.
 These roughly aligned with other australopithecines and chimps.
 However, for chimps, he got strongly inaccurate results when compared to actual data for newborn brain size, weaning age, and birth interval, and for humans all metrics except birth interval.

+Modern analyses based on enamel cuspal thickness, first molar eruption, and long-period line periodicity suggest that P. robustus had a significantly faster life history than modern humans, but also suggest that its life history was not analogous to living non-human apes.
+The δ^{44/42}Ca values in P. robustus enamel show that very shortly after birth, individuals of this species began to consume significant quantities of food other than breastmilk.